 The table includes the information in the format required to be disclosed under the Regulation.
 The report shows payments made during 2020 by the Company and its subsidiaries in excess of £86,000 (\$117,000) for activities related to the exploration, prospecting, discovery, development and extraction of minerals by project and by government type and by country, rounded to the nearest million.
-Where a payment relates to activities that are reportable under the Regulation, as well as to activities which are not reportable, the payment has been included in its entirety if it is not possible to disaggregate it.
+Where a payment relates to activities which are not reportable under the Regulation, as well as to activities which are not possible to disaggregate it.
 In addition to the disclosures required under the Regulation, the Group has presented payments made for other types of taxes in the same format to show its total contributions in the countries and regions in which it operates.
 Comparative information under the Regulation is not required and has not been presented.

 For the year ended 31 December 2020, total payments to governments under the Regulation amounted to \$269 million, while total tax contributions, which include tax payments not covered by the Regulation, amounted to \$357 million and are contained in the table on page 53.
 Social payments represent payments made to bodies, associations, trusts, state-owned enterprises and other public interest groups located in the regions in which the Group operates and are shown by mining licence where applicable.
 These payments include the transfer of assets at their book value, which the Group regards as social payments because they benefit the local communities.